Table of Contents

 - Inflammatory foci in the paranasal sinus and the mastoid

-Since waiting leads to a worse prognosis, the antibiotic therapy is initiated before final pathogen detection according to the typical pathogens of the respective age group (see above under epidemiology).
-If the pathogen detection has been made, the antibiotic therapy has to be adjusted.
-Of course, blood cultures are taken BEFORE medicamentous therapy!
+Since waiting for labs leads to a worse prognosis, antibiotic therapy is initiated before final pathogen detection according to the age-specific pathogens associated with the disease (see Epidemiology above).
+Once the pathogen has been detected, antibiotic therapy can be adjusted.
+Of course, blood cultures should be taken BEFORE starting antibiotic therapy!

-For adults with pneumococcal meningitis, an adjuvant therapy with dexamethasone is currently (as of 2015) suggested.
-Studies show decreased occurrence of consequential damages like hearing impairment and lethality.
+For adults with pneumococcal meningitis, adjuvant therapy with dexamethasone is currently (as of 2019) suggested.
+Studies show reduced mortality rates as well as a decrease in adverse effects such as hearing impairment.

 Prognosis of bacterial meningitis

-Lethality of bacterial meningitis is high.
-20 % of all patients die of infections caused by the pathogens pneumococci and listeria.
-With S. aureus as the actuator of acute bacterial meningitis, lethality reaches as high as 20—40 %.
-Possible consequential damages are – among others—hearing impairment, neuropsychological deficits, hemiparesis, epileptic seizures and cranial nerve palsies.
+Bacterial meningitis is associated with high mortality rates.
+Twenty percent of all patients die of infections caused by the pathogens Pneumococci and Listeria.
+In acute bacterial meningitis caused by S. aureus, the mortality rates can be as high as 20–40%.
+Possible adverse effects are – among others—hearing impairment, neuropsychological deficits, hemiparesis, epileptic seizures, and cranial nerve palsies.

 Features of meningococcal meningitis

 N. meningitidis is transmitted via droplet infection.
-In case of suspicion, the affected persons have to be isolated until 24 hours after the start of antibiotic therapy.
-Contact persons should be treated with a combined chemoprophylaxis consisting of rifampicin, ciprofloxacin/or ceftriaxone in the sense of post-exposition prophylaxis.
+In case of suspicion, the affected patients have to be isolated until 24 hours after the start of antibiotic therapy.
+People who have had contact with the infected patients should be given post-exposition prophylaxis consisting of rifampicin and ciprofloxacin/or ceftriaxone.

 Meningococcal meningitis is subject to mandatory reporting at the public health department.